hotshot07/algovis/README.md

 my_list = [random.randint(0, 100) for i in range(50)]

-# Making a bubble sort class object
+# Making a BubbleSort class object
 # It only accepts lists, raises an exception otherwise

 bs_object = sorting.BubbleSort(my_list)